kruus/gen-dnn/README.md

 * [Intel C/C++ Compiler](https://software.intel.com/en-us/intel-parallel-studio-xe)
   18.0 and 19.0

+### VE (generic C / C++) support
+To compile and test for non-xbyak (generic C / C++ only), use `build.sh -h` to specify the compilation type.

+* src/vanilla mostly contains refs to lightly modified src/cpu codes
+* eventually should have a "vanilla" cpu\_engine
+* rnn support is currently disabled since there is some tricky x86 jit kernel stuff going on.
+* extra debug flags:
+  * src/cpu/gemm/gemm.cpp extended\_sgemm debug
+  * debug mode compile is verbose about how implementation is selected by cpu\_engine

 ### GPU Support
 Intel Processor Graphics is supported by Intel MKL-DNNs GPU engine.
 GPU engine is disabled in the default build configuration.
 The following